karrot-dev/35c3-foodsaving-talk/index.md

 ---

-# Karrot · Our ideals
+# Karrot · Our goals

 - serve many groups in different countries
 - encourage do-ocratic participation
-- limit abuse
+- let people work together

 ???
 "Why is Karrot the way it is?"

-Karrot development is driven by those ideas.
+Karrot development is driven by those goals.

 We want to provide useful software for multiple groups which are different in many ways.
-They have different rules, different language.
+They come from different countries and have different rules, different language.

 We want to encourage participation in groups, from all members.
 Our model for this is "do-ocracy": do something if you think it should be done and be excellent to each other.

+We want to let people work together.
+Our assumption is that people want to work together to make something great.
-We want to limit abuse, by having transparency as default to enable social control.
+We want to make sure they can do that and limit disturbances.

 ...